-A. DESCRIPTION:
+G. DESCRIPTION:

 The Contractor shall patch existing asphalt pavement at locations directed by the Engineer.
-This work shall consist of the removal of deteriorated pavement and replacing with a six (6) inch full depth asphalt plant mix patch.
+This work shall consist of the removal of deteriorated pavement and replacing with full depth asphalt plant mix patch.

-B. CONSTRUCTION PROCESS:
+H. CONSTRUCTION PROCESS:

 The deteriorated pavement shall be removed to the width and length indicated by the RCE, with the face of the cut being straight and vertical.
-The pavement shall be removed to a depth of eight (8) inches as directed by the RCE.
+The pavement shall be removed to a depth of six inches as directed by the RCE.
 In the event unstable material is encountered at this point, then such additional material shall be removed as directed by the RCE.